bhammy27/Building-Legos-Legacy/README.md

 My role in this case study is that of a toy company marketing analyst.
 The toy industry faces a challenge in creating toys which captivates children's interest for a month or two, let alone 7+ generations.
 My direct supervisor tasked me with the challenge of analyzing Legos production trends and find any insight that we could use to create a popular generational toy.

-Using PostgreSQL and Jupyter Notebook, with Python for visualization, the following questions will be answered:
+Using PostgreSQL and Python for visualization, the following questions will be answered:

 1. What is the average number of Lego parts over total time span and per year?
 2. What is the average number of Lego sets released per from 1950-2017?